 '''

 1st - 3rd Tardy = Warning

 4th Tardy = D-Hall

 5th Tardy = D-Hall + Parent contact

 6th Tardy = 1 day of Sat.
 School +

 Suspension of parking permit for 1 week

 7th Tardy = 1 day of ISS + Suspension of parking permit for 1 week

 8th Tardy = 2 days of ISS +

 Suspension of parking permit for the remainder of the semester

 9th or more tardies = Out of School Suspension

 '''

-Tardies will not be allowed to any classes.
-Classroom teachers will assign D-Hall for tardies to class.
+Tardies to class are prohibited.
+Classroom teachers will assign D-Hall for any tardy to class.